stefan-hoeck/idris2-ilex/README.md

 Before we continue, please note that ilex uses thread-local mutable state to keep track of the parts we parsed so far.
 This makes use of linear types and the [ref1 library](https://github.com/stefan-hoeck/idris2-ref1).
-It is strongly recommended that readers familiarize themselves with the techniques described there.
+It is recommended that readers familiarize themselves with the techniques described there in order to better understand what's coming next.

 ### A Custom Mutable Lexer State

-We'd like to reimplement the behavior of `csv1_3` but without having to read every quoted string token twice.
-In order to do this, we already have to implement a mini-parser, because we are going to use different lexers, depending on whether we are in a quoted string token or not.
+We'd like to reimplement the behavior of `csv1_2` but without having to read every quoted string token twice.
+In order to do this, we will already have to implement a mini-parser, because we are going to use different lexers, depending on whether we are currently in a quoted string token or not.

-The first thing we need to define for this, is a custom state type for
+The first thing we need for this, is a custom record type for the mutable parser stack.
+This is typically a record wrapping several mutable references that allow us to keep track of the things we parsed so far.
+We use mutable references for performance
-parsing:
+reasons: The ilex library was written with the idea in mind that we can use our parsers to stream huge amounts of data in constant memory (more on that below), so we need all the performance we can get.

 ```idris
 record QSTCK q where